fbpx

 The Salt Mill

-A tiny little space directly across from the beach, The Salt Mill is perhaps one of the most beloved cafes there is on the Coast.
-They do exceptional coffee, takeaway sandwiches packed with goodness, Açai bowls (arguably some of the best around), smoothies, fresh juices, smashed avo, raw treats, everything that is delicious in the world.
+A tiny little space directly across from the beach, The Salt Mill is one of the Coat’s most beloved cafes for a reason.
+Several in fact.
+They do exceptional coffee, takeaway sandwiches, Açai bowls (arguably some of the best around), smoothies, fresh juices, smashed avo, raw treats – everything that is delicious in the world.
 Buy one of everything then stroll across the road and take in that unrivalled ocean view.

 Where: 784 Pacific Parade, Currumbin